-- Leverett's town bylaws and regulations do not directly address how development effects flooding nor requirements for mitigating floods.
-Areas where flooding could be addressed are Leverett's Subdivision Rules and Regulations, the towns Development Impact Statement, and in Special Permitting for disturbing topsoil/topography. - Chronic flooding occurs on Route 63/Long Plain Road, Cushman Road, and Teawaddle Hill Road.
+- Leverett's town bylaws and regulations do not directly address how development affects flooding or include requirements for mitigating floods.
+Areas where flooding could be addressed are Leverett's Subdivision Rules and Regulations, the Town's Development Impact Statement, and in Special Permitting for disturbing topsoil/topography. - Many gravel roads throughout Town do not have proper drainage and are prone to flooding. - Chronic flooding occurs on Route 63/Long Plain Road, Cushman Road, and Teawaddle Hill Road.
 Nature based solutions to increase flood resiliency are needed at these locations. - There are a number of concerns over ice jams causing flooding and other damage, especially near Hemenway Road. - Beaver activity is present throughout Leverett, and is contributing to the development of wetlands and localized flooding. - Many of Leverett's residents rely on private wells, placing them at risk during prolonged power outages caused by flooding.
 Flooding may also compromise water quality. - Culvert and bridge maintenance is needed throughout town.
 Per the Town's Capital Plan, replacements, repairs, and upgrades have been prioritized at the following locations through FY '24: Dudleyville Road Bridge, Juggler Meadow Road culvert, Mill Yard Road bridge, Teawaddle Hill Road bridge, Millers Road Bridge, the Rattlesnake Gutter bridge, and the Shutesbury Road Culvert. - Shutesbury contains two High Hazard Potential dams upstream of Cushman Brook (Atkin's Reservoir Dam) and of the Sawmill River (Lake Wyola Dam).
-While the chance is low, a catastrophic dam failure at the Lake Wyola dam would result in flooding in Leverett. - Vulnerable populations, including elderly and disabled residents who are more vulnerable in the event of an emergency due to lessened mobility or medical needs.
+While the chance is low, a catastrophic dam failure at the Lake Wyola dam would result in flooding in Leverett. - Vulnerable populations, including elderly and disabled residents are more vulnerable in the event of an emergency due to lessened mobility or medical needs.
 Residents in Leverett are dispersed and some people may be difficult to reach in the event of an emergency. - Many of the Town's evacuation routes would be impacted by flooding. - Sheltering during an emergency may be difficult due to the lack of communication networks in Leverett and limited public knowledge of available sheltering options.